nirtamir2/talks/2025-06-26/src/slides-3-nov-2.md

 This function throws an error, but TypeScript doesn't tell us.
 There's no "throws" annotation in TypeScript.
 We have to read the implementation or just find out at runtime.
 In production.
+With real users.
 -->

----
-hide: true
 ---

 # Real example: fetch